FP. Services for Students with Disabilities

 A student grievance is a college related issue or condition that a student believes to be unfair, inequitable, discriminatory or a hindrance to the educational process.
 A grievance also may include discrimination on the basis of a disability or other protected area.
 Individuals wishing to file a grievance regarding disability services at South Plains College should first address the problem with the Coordinator of Disability Services or the Director of Health and Wellness.
 If concerns are not resolved at this level, the Vice President for Student Affairs is the designated ADA/504 coordinator and can provide direction in further grievance procedures.
 Additional information on grievance procedures and student appeals is published in the General Catalog and Student Guide.

 Any student that comes across barriers to access at any SPC facility should contact the Vice President for Student Affairs to have their concerns addressed.
-For housing accommodations at the Residence Halls, contact the Dean of Students Office at the Levelland Campus.
+For housing accommodations at the residence halls, contact the Dean of Students Office.

 Revision approved by SPC Executive Council – 3/18/2019